ProcessMaker — IDP and Business Orchestration Platform

 On This Page

-ProcessMaker is a Business Orchestration and Automation Technologies (BOAT) platform serving 3 million users worldwide with AI agent coordination and enterprise process automation.
+ProcessMaker is a Business Orchestration and Automation Technologies (BOAT) platform serving 3 million users across 700+ customers, combining intelligent document processing (IDP), a rules engine, and AI agent coordination after its November 2025 merger with Decisions.

 Overview

-ProcessMaker's current form is the product of two inorganic moves executed before the entity finished its first quarter as a merged company.
+ProcessMaker's current form is the product of two inorganic moves executed before the merged entity finished its first quarter.
 Founded in 2000 and headquartered in Durham, North Carolina, the company originally served 350 customers including Fortune 100 companies like TNT, Sony, and Ahold.
-The November 2025 merger with Decisions - backed by Aldrich Capital Partners - combined ProcessMaker's workflow automation and intelligent document processing with Decisions' rules engine and AI orchestration, creating a 700-customer platform spanning financial services, insurance, healthcare, manufacturing, education, and government.
+The November 2025 merger with Decisions, backed by Aldrich Capital Partners, combined ProcessMaker's workflow automation and IDP capabilities with Decisions' rules engine and AI orchestration, creating a 700-customer platform spanning financial services, insurance, healthcare, manufacturing, education, and government.
 Giles Whiting, previously President and CEO of parcelLab and COO at Forsta, was appointed CEO to lead the combined organization.

 The merger's strategic thesis is orchestration: not automating individual tasks, but coordinating rules, workflows, integrations, and AI agents across end-to-end processes with audit trails, exception handling, and governed change.
-In August 2025, MarketsandMarkets listed ProcessMaker among the top companies in the global digital transformation market alongside Microsoft, IBM, and AWS in the $3.3 trillion market projected for 2030.
+Brian Reale, co-founder of ProcessMaker, described the intent at the merger announcement: "We're creating a platform that eliminates tool sprawl, accelerates time-to-value, and gives businesses the agility to adapt processes on the fly."
+In August 2025, MarketsandMarkets listed ProcessMaker among the top companies in the global digital transformation market alongside Microsoft, IBM, and AWS.

-The Decisions component collected two analyst placements in the six weeks following the merger.
-On January 29, 2026, Gartner named Decisions a Challenger in its inaugural Magic Quadrant for Decision Intelligence Platforms, ranking it top five across all four Critical Capabilities use cases - Decision Stewardship, Decision Analysis, Decision Engineering, and Decision Science - and first for Decisions Governance.
-On February 25, 2026, Everest Group named the combined entity a Luminary in its Innovation Watch: AI-powered Decision Intelligence 2026 report - the top tier in that assessment, covering decision modeling, optimization, scenario simulation, and decision orchestration.
-Both rankings were assessed before the merger closed, meaning the combined platform's capabilities are not yet reflected in either placement.
+The merged entity collected three analyst placements in the 15 weeks following the merger close.
+On November 24, 2025, Everest Group named ProcessMaker a Major Contender in its Process Orchestration Products PEAK Matrix Assessment 2025, its inaugural appearance in that assessment.
+Santhosh Kumar, Practice Director at Everest Group, cited "continued investments in agentic AI, generative AI, testing capabilities, intuitive dashboards, and advanced governance features such as audit trails and compliance tracking."
+On January 29, 2026, Gartner named Decisions a Challenger in its inaugural Magic Quadrant for Decision Intelligence Platforms, ranking it top five across all four Critical Capabilities use cases and first for Decisions Governance.
+On February 25, 2026, Everest Group named the combined entity a Luminary in its AI-powered Decision Intelligence 2026 report, the top tier in that assessment.
+All three rankings were assessed before or immediately after the merger closed, meaning the fully integrated platform's capabilities are not yet reflected in any placement.
 The next analyst cycle will be the first real test of whether the merger adds measurable capability or dilutes focus.

 In January 2026, ProcessMaker acquired Configurable Management, a Decisions partner since 2017, bringing four SAP-specific automation products in-house.
 No pricing, plan tiers, integration timeline, or product roadmap for the combined portfolio has been disclosed publicly.

 ProcessMaker approaches document processing as one layer within a broader orchestration stack.
-Documents enter workflows through intelligent capture - classification, OCR, and extraction - and the output feeds directly into the rules engine inherited from Decisions, where business logic determines routing, validation, and exception handling.
+Documents enter workflows through intelligent capture, covering classification, OCR, and extraction, and the output feeds directly into the rules engine inherited from Decisions, where business logic determines routing, validation, and exception handling.
 AI agents can act autonomously within those governed boundaries, escalating to human review when confidence thresholds are not met.

 ProcessMaker's 700-customer base is concentrated in financial services and insurance, where compliance requirements make governed, auditable workflows a prerequisite rather than a differentiator.
-The rules engine from Decisions handles decision logic - credit scoring thresholds, claims routing criteria, underwriting rules - while ProcessMaker's workflow layer manages the document-centric processes around those decisions.
+The rules engine from Decisions handles decision logic, covering credit scoring thresholds, claims routing criteria, and underwriting rules, while ProcessMaker's workflow layer manages the document-centric processes around those decisions.
 The Gartner Challenger placement for Decisions Governance, ranking first among evaluated vendors, is the most relevant third-party validation for buyers in this segment.

 Organizations use the D/4SAP suite for S/4HANA migrations and system consolidations.
 The no-installation-inside-SAP positioning directly addresses the friction that stalls enterprise automation in regulated environments: SAP customers face pressure to migrate faster while maintaining control, accuracy, and compliance, but traditional automation tools require SAP customization that creates compliance exposure.
-BAPIMatic handles high-volume data uploads; Scriptonite covers transactions where BAPIs are unavailable; DVM replaces manual sampling with automated legacy-to-target system comparison; Wingman provides project-level visibility across the migration.
 Configurable Management had partnered with Decisions since 2017 before the acquisition, giving the combined entity a nine-year integration history with the tooling.

 Enterprises deploy ProcessMaker to coordinate multiple AI agents across business processes, maintaining governance and control while enabling autonomous workflow execution.
-The orchestration frame - coordinating rules, workflows, integrations, and AI agents together - is the consistent strategic language across all company communications since the merger.
+Heath Oderman, co-founder of Decisions, framed the platform's scope at the merger announcement: "One that orchestrates everything from legacy systems to cutting-edge AI agents, including people at every point."
+The orchestration frame, coordinating rules, workflows, integrations, and AI agents together, is the consistent strategic language across all company communications since the merger.
 Whether the combined platform delivers measurable orchestration outcomes beyond what either predecessor offered independently has not been independently assessed.

 | Feature | Specification |